Centralizers of Hamiltonian circle actions on rational ruled surfaces: Space of invariant complex structures

 Let $\J_l$ be the space of almost complex structures of regularity $C^l$ on $M$, endowed with $C^l$ topology.
 Being a space of sections, $\J_l$ is a smooth Banach manifold.
 An explicit atlas can be constructed using the Cayley transform, see for instance~\cite{Smolentsev}.
 Given $J\in\J_l$, let $\Omega^{0,1}_{J,l}(M,TM) \subset \End_l(T M)$ be the space of endomorphisms of the tangent bundle of regularity $C^l$ that anticommute with $J$, that is,

 The map $\phi_{J}: \Omega^{0,1}_{J,l}(M,TM) \rightarrow \J_l$ given by

 is a local diffeomorphism sending $C^k$ endomorphisms ($k \geq l$) to $C^k$ almost complex structures.
 If $J$ is $S^1$ invariant, then $\phi$ gives a bijection between invariant endomorphisms near $0$ in $\Omega^{0,1}_{J,l}(M,TM)$ and invariant almost complex structures in a neighborhood of $J$.
-This shows that the space $\J^{S^1}_l$ of invariant almost complex structures is a Banach submanifold of $\J_l$ whose tangent space $T_J\J^{S^1}_l$ at $J$ is naturally identified with the linear subspace $\Omega^{0,1}_{J,l}(M,TM)^{S^1}$.\\
+This shows that the space $\J^{S^1}_l$ of invariant almost complex structures is a Banach submanifold of $\J_l$ whose tangent space $T_J\J^{S^1}_l$ at $J$ is naturally identified with the linear subspace $\Omega^{0,1}_{J,l}(M,TM)^{S^1}$ of $S^1$ invariant endomorphisms of the tangent bundle of regularity $C^l$ that anticommute with $J$.\\

 Let $I^{S^1}_l$ denote the space of invariant and integrable almost complex structures of $M$ with regularity $C^l$.
 We now show that $I^{S^1}_l$is a Banach submanifold of $\J^{S^1}_l$.
 To this end, let $N_J(X,Y) = [X,Y] + J\left([JX,Y] + [X,JY]\right) - [JX,JY]$ denote the Nijenhuis tensor with respect to $J$.
 By the Newlander-Nirenberg theorem, we know that $J \in \J^{S^1}_l$ is integrable iff $N(J)=0$. \\